BxCppDev/bxjsontools/README.md

 The     ``bxjsontools``     library     (also   ``BxJsontools``     or ``Bayeux/Jsontools``) consists in  a set of C++  classes and utilities for JSON based serialization.
-It aims to be integrated as a companion module  of the  Bayeux  and Vire C++  libraries.
+It aims to be integrated as a companion module  of the  https://github.com/BxCppDev/Bayeux and https://github.com/BxCppCev/Vire C++ libraries.

 This is a very preliminary work that needs more development and tests.

 bxjsontools  has been  initiated  in the  framework  of the  SuperNEMO physics experiment software.

-**Note for SuperNEMO users**:

-JSON serialization is  used by the Vire C++  library for communication between C++  implemented services,  Java based Control  and Monitoring System (CMS) servers  and external services (RabbitMQ  server) for the SuperNEMO experiment.

 ## Dependencies and inspiration